-When they’re ready, slide a sharp knife all the way under to lift the petit fours and break them away from the wire rack with as little damage as possible.
-Then, if you’re going to gift them, you can place them in a cupcake liner to make them pretty!
+When they're ready, slide a sharp knife all the way under to lift the petit fours.
+They should easily break them away from the wire rack with very little damage.
+Then, if you're going to gift them, you can place them in a cupcake liner to make them pretty!

 You could box up half a dozen and you'd have a perfectly delicious Valentine's gift!
 If you have a cake business, this is something you could do in bulk and sell for Valentine's Day!

 And that's it!!
 I just enjoyed one of these lovely hearts and yes, it's still one of my most favorite recipes ever!!
 Do you have any questions?
 Leave me a comment!